Login or Register to make a submission.

 The journal supports the Resource Identification Initiative, which aims to promote research resource identification, discovery, and reuse.
 This initiative, led by the Neuroscience Information Framework and the Oregon Health & Science University Library, provides unique identifiers for antibodies, model organisms, cell lines, and tools including software and databases.
 These IDs, called Research Resource Identifiers (RRIDs), are machine-readable and can be used to search for all papers where a particular resource was used and to increase access to critical data to help researchers identify suitable reagents and tools.
 Authors are asked to use RRIDs to cite the resources used in their research where applicable in the text, similar to a regular citation or Genbank Accession number.

-For antibodies, authors should include in the citation the vendor, catalogue number, and RRID both in the text upon first mention in the Methods section.
+For antibodies, authors should include in the citation the vendor (city and country), catalogue number, and RRID both in the text upon first mention in the Methods section.

 For software tools and databases, please provide the name of the resource followed by the resource website, if available, and the RRID.
 For model organisms, the RRID alone is sufficient.